Thermostats are essential for the reliable and safe operation of machines and systems.

 What is a capillary thermostat?

 A capillary thermostat is a mechanical thermostat that regulates temperature without electronics or an external power source.
-The temperature is measured by a sensor connected to a mechanical switch via a capillary tube.
-When the temperature changes, the circuit is automatically turned on or off.
+The temperature is registered by a liquid-filled sensing bulb, which, by means of pressure, actuates a mechanical switch contact via a capillary tube.
+When the temperature changes, the system switches automatically.

 <br/>